radical-cybertools/ROSE/docs/user-guide/basic-acl-workflow.md

 ```

-Define your resource engine, as we descreibed in our previous [Target Resources](target-resources.md) step:
+Define your resource engine, as we described in our previous [Target Resources](target-resources.md) step:
 ```python
 engine = ResourceEngine({'runtime': 30,
                          'resource': 'local.localhost'})